rizumita/TransitionOperator/README.md

 ## Usage

 The project has real usage as a sample app.
-If you want to know power of this library, please read that sample project and sample project's unit tests.
+If you want to know power of this library, please read that sample project and sample project's unit tests codes.

 ```Swift
 func showNextPage(id: Int) {